UNITED24 - Make a charitable donation in support of Ukraine!

 Hojjatoleslam Dr. Raeisi, in addition to major national responsibilities, on the repeated advice of Ayatollah Mahdavi Kani and Ayatollah Haj Agha Mojtaba Tehrani to maintain their academic relationship with students, since 1980 as a teacher in religious schools in Tehran, including the school Majd school Imam Ali (PBUH), school of Imam Hussein (PBUH) and school Marvi teaches senior-level domains, such as letters and Makasib, Kfaytyn and rules Fqhyh was busy and then heading to the holy city of Mashhad since the beginning of 1395 at the High school Nawab, teaching He dealt with the subject of "waqf jurisprudence".
 Hojjatoleslam Dr. Ra'isi has taught specialized courses in jurisprudence, jurisprudence, economics, principles of jurisprudence and civil law in the master's and doctoral degrees.

 Like the supreme leader, Raisi comes from the holy city of Mashhad, in northeast Iran.
 It was no coincidence that, in 2016, Khamenei appointed him to head the powerful religious foundation Astan Quds Razavi.
-The foundation manages the shrine of Imam Reza – the Prophet's eighth successor according to the Duodecimal Shiites – and is located in the same city of Mashhad.
+The foundation manages the shrine of Imam Reza – the Prophet's eighth successor according to the Duodecimal Shiites – and was located in the same city of Mashhad.

 This major Shiite pilgrimage site attracts billions of euros in donations, funds which the Astan Quds Razavi organisation controls.
 The foundation, which functions as both a charity and a holding company, owns a multitude of real estate properties, farmland and businesses in fields as diverse as construction, tourism, agriculture and food.
-To head this foundation is to run an economic empire.
+To head this foundation was to run an economic empire.
 Raisi did this for three years, before being summoned by Khamenei to pursue a different role.

-This supporter of a "state-led" vision is not expected to advocate opening up the Iranian economy to foreign investors.
-Iran under Raisi is most likely to continue to invest in infrastructure, water, electricity and health, with an economy dominated by the foundations he knows well and the Revolutionary Guards who also own many companies.
+This supporter of a "state-led" vision was not expected to advocate opening up the Iranian economy to foreign investors.
+Iran under Raisi was most likely to continue to invest in infrastructure, water, electricity and health, with an economy dominated by the foundations he knows well and the Revolutionary Guards who also own many companies.
 Researchers estimate that these semi-public players currently represent more than 50 percent of the Iranian economy, but that the phenomenon remains difficult to quantify because these companies do not have "clear traceability" and operate in a system that protects them.

 Ebrahim Raisi, Iran’s hardline judiciary chief, has won a landslide victory in the country’s presidential election.
 Israel condemned Raisi, saying he was Iran’s “most extremist president to date”.
 “The butcher of Tehran, Ebrahim Raisi, has been rightly denounced by the international community for his direct role in the extrajudicial executions of over 30,000 people,” Lior Haiat, Israeli foreign ministry spokesman, said in a statement.
 “An extremist figure, committed to Iran’s rapidly advancing military nuclear programme, his election makes clear Iran’s true malign intentions, and should prompt grave concern among the international community.”

-“That Ebrahim Raisi has risen to the presidency instead of being investigated for the crimes against humanity of murder, enforced disappearance and torture, is a grim reminder that impunity reigns supreme in Iran,” Amnesty International head Agnes Callamard said.
+“That Ebrahim Raisi has risen to the presidency instead of being investigated for the crimes against humanity of murder, enforced disappearance and torture, was a grim reminder that impunity reigns supreme in Iran,” Amnesty International head Agnes Callamard said.
 “We continue to call for Ebrahim Raisi to be investigated for his involvement in past and ongoing crimes under international law, including by states that exercise universal jurisdiction.”

 NEWSLETTER